AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-07-26-what-are-cookies.md

 document.cookie = 'foo=bar; expires=Su, 20 Dec 2020 20:20:20 UTC'
 ```

+{% aside %}
-> Note: If "today" is past the above date when you're reading this, the code won't work.
+  **Note**: If "today" is past the above date when you're reading this, the code won't work.
 And that's because of the next point.
+{% endaside %}

 To delete a cookie with JavaScript, you need to set its expiration date to be sometime in the past: